mh-math-ai/python-skills-study/README.md

 Numerical index related to personal summary on Composing Programs(https://www.composingprograms.com/)

+-2026-04-21: 09recursion.py recursive functions, its anatomy, environmental diagrams, and mutual recursion, the difference between recursion and iteration and interchange of recursion and iteration

 -2026-04-20: mid1.py cs61a midterm 1 (2024 fall)

 -2026-04-18: 08function_examples.py more examples on environment diagrams, how Python works on layers of frames, also insight on implementing functions, and some use of function decorator